kubeshop/testkube-docs/docs/articles/install/multi-cluster.md

 # Multicluster

-Testkube can federate multiple clusters.
+The Testkube Control Plane can manage Testkube Agents in multiple clusters allowing you run your tests wherever needed.
 Conceptually, each cluster maps to an Environment within Testkube.

 :::info
 The commands below that connect to on-prem will likely need to add